Dynatrace/Dynatrace-AppMon-Chef/README.md

 This recipe downloads and installs the most recent version of the Dynatrace Agents package from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com) and integrates the agent with a Java process.
 The default download link can be overridden via the `node['dynatrace']['agents_package']['linux']['installer']['file_url']` attribute.
 Alternatively, you can place the installer artifact as `dynatrace-agents.jar` in the cookbook's `files` directory from where it will be picked up during the installation.
 Please refer to `attributes/java_agent.rb` and `attributes/agents_package.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::java_agent]` in a runlist and override attributes as required.

-**Note:** this recipe makes the Java Agent available to a Java Virtual Machine by injecting an appropriate [-agentpath](https://community.compuwareapm.com/community/display/DOCDT60/Java+Agent+Configuration) option into an environment variable, e.g. `JAVA_OPTS`, inside a file (typically an executable script).
+**Note:** this recipe makes the Java Agent available to a Java Virtual Machine by injecting an appropriate [-agentpath](https://community.compuwareapm.com/community/display/DOCDT63/Java+Agent+Configuration) option into an environment variable, e.g. `JAVA_OPTS`, inside a file (typically an executable script).
 It is assumed that this script either executes the Java process directly or is sourced by another script before the Java process gets executed.
 You will have to restart the application after placing the agent.

+**Note:** it is only possible to inject one agent on one machine using this recipe.
+To inject more agents it is possible to use the `resources/java_agent.rb` resource which sets the `node['dynatrace']['java_agent']['javaopts'][$agent_name]` with options to be passed to the JVM (e.g. `-agentpath:/opt/dynatrace/agent/lib64/libdtagent.so=name=BusinessBackend_easyTravel,server=dynasprint-collector.dynatracesaas.com:9998`).

 ### memory_analysis_server

 This recipe downloads and installs the most recent version of the Dynatrace Memory Analysis Server from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
 The default download link can be overridden via the `node['dynatrace']['memory_analysis_server']['linux']['installer']['file_url']` attribute.
 Alternatively, you can place the installer artifact as `dynatrace-analysisserver.jar` in the cookbook's `files` directory from where it will be picked up during the installation.
 Please refer to `attributes/memory_analysis_server.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::memory_analysis_server]` in a runlist and override attributes as required.

-**Note:** make sure that attributes related to the Analysis Server's memory configuration are set in accordance to the [Memory Configuration](https://community.dynatrace.com/community/display/DOCDT62/Memory+Analysis+Server+Configuration#MemoryAnalysisServerConfiguration-MemoryConfiguration) section of the [Memory Analysis Server Configuration](https://community.dynatrace.com/community/display/DOCDT62/Memory+Analysis+Server+Configuration) documentation.
+**Note:** make sure that attributes related to the Analysis Server's memory configuration are set in accordance to the [Memory Configuration](https://community.dynatrace.com/community/display/DOCDT63/Memory+Analysis+Server+Configuration#MemoryAnalysisServerConfiguration-MemoryConfiguration) section of the [Memory Analysis Server Configuration](https://community.dynatrace.com/community/display/DOCDT63/Memory+Analysis+Server+Configuration) documentation.

 ### server

 *Installs the Dynatrace Server.*

 This recipe downloads and installs the most recent version of the Dynatrace Server from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
 The default download link can be overridden via the `node['dynatrace']['server']['linux']['installer']['file_url']` attribute.
 Alternatively, you can place the installer artifact as `dynatrace-server.jar` in the cookbook's `files` directory from where it will be picked up during the installation.
 Please refer to `attributes/server.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::server]` in a runlist and override attributes as required.

+### server_uninstall

+This recipe uninstalls the Dynatrace Server package installed by the `server` recipe.

+**Note:** this recipe does not delete the user created by the `dynatrace_user` recipe which is included by `server` recipe.

 ### server_license